Individual Courses and Comprehensive Study Program

 ESAVS offers 2 study programs in Internal Medicine, which are similar in content and are equivalent regarding ECTS credits meeting all requirements for the certificate and master degrees in internal medicine.
 Both veterinary study programs on internal medicine are designed for veterinarians who wish to broaden their knowledge in the internal medicine field of companion animals.
 Please note that the two study programs have different structures: one is composed of 3 two-week modules, the other of 6 one-week modules.

-Internal Medicine: 3 – module Program
+Internal Medicine: 3 module Program (Utrecht)

 Principal Course Master: Prof Dr. Erik Teske, DECVIM-CA

 Course Masters: Dr. Lisette Overduin, DECVIM-CA; Dr. Hans Kooistra DECVIM-CA; Dr. Christine Piek, DECVIM-CA; Prof. Dr. Edward Hall, DECVIM-CA

 General overview of the program